 So you have lined up the perfect shot only to have someone walk right in front of you at the perfect (or worst) moment.
 Having people in your way when shooting an event can be a constant annoyance for any photographer.
 You can get frustrated or you could do what any good photographer would do and handle it.

 Use that observer as a part of your framing.
 When you add an observer into the mix you are creating a photograph that tells a story.
 The photograph becomes more interesting.
-There is also an added context of the person who views the photograph feels like they are a part of it themselves.
+There is also an added context of the person who views the photograph feeling like they are a part of it themselves.

 Be careful with this one, I take no responsibility.
 If you absolutely have to get by and this does happen.
 First yell excuse me as you are walking up, if that and only if that doesn’t work you do this.
 Poke them in the right shoulder with your finger.
 They will turn to the right.
 You walk by through the gap created to their left.
-You just keep moving, yelling and poking through a large crowd.
+You just keep moving, yelling, and poking through a large crowd.

 So much of event photography is just dealing with the scenarios you are presented with and thriving in them.
 You have to react in seconds (often less).
-After all you can’t publish excuses.
+After all, you can’t publish excuses.

-One of the simplest and most effective ways to achieve flattering photos with a speedlight is to bounce the flash.
-You usually never want to directly illuminate the subject as the light is harsh, unless of course you prefer “The Deer in Headlights Look”.
+One of the simplest and most effective ways to achieve flattering photos with a Speedlight is to bounce the flash.
+You usually never want to directly illuminate the subject as the light is harsh unless, of course, you prefer “The Deer in Headlights Look”.

 What you will need: